What is Pupil Premium?

 Diminishing the Difference.

 Our aim is to ensure that all pupil premium pupils are able to attain as well as those not eligible.
-Our review of how we have diniminshed the difference in 2017-2018 is attached here.
+Our review of how we have diniminshed the difference between PP pupils and their peers within our school in 2017-2018 is attached here.

 Who monitors spending of the Pupil Premium at Charnwood?

-All spending is closely monitored by our Governors and Head Teacher Mrs Katie Stanley.
+All spending is closely monitored by our Governors and Principal Mrs Katie Stanley.

 Pupil Premium Leader: Mrs Cheryl Nowell